themsheeps/it_roadmap_2025/README.md

 ![](http://strate.co.za/sites/default/files/state-logo-dark.svg)
 powered by: http://www.strate.co.za

-This POC aims to reimagine what post trade services could look like with all participants on a DLT with much of the functionality baken into Solidity Contracts.
+This POC aims to reimagine what post trade services could look like with all participants on a DLT with much of the functionality baked into Solidity Contracts.

 # Features!